Trade deadline preview: Juan Soto sweepstakes down to wire | Times Leader

 The 23-year-old is a two-time All-Star, a Home Run Derby champion, a World Series winner and famously one of the most difficult at-bats in baseball.
 Pry him away from the Nationals, and a club could enjoy 2½ seasons of Soto and his signature batter’s box shuffle before he can test free agency.

-Of course, with so many suitors, Washington is sure to extract a heavy haul for Soto’s services.
+Of course, with so many suitors, Washington is sure to for Soto’s services.
 The Nationals haven’t seemed keen on a long-lasting rebuild, prioritizing near-ready talent when trading away Max Scherzer and Trea Turner last year.
 The industry expects GM Mike Rizzo to eye similarly advanced prospects in Soto talks.

 A few contenders seem like better bets to convince Rizzo that now is the time to part with the franchise cornerstone: